-D. Institutional Review Board: New School students, faculty and staff engaged in research or supervising student research projects must be aware of their responsibilities for ethical conduct in any project involving the use of human subjects.
-Information for the IRB is available at online.

-E. Graduate Faculty Student Senate (GFSS): GFSS is the representational student governance body for the New School for Social Research.
-It is charged with representing student interests across departments, and it is the student liaison to the Graduate Faculty administration. gfss@newschool.edu

-F. University Student Senate (USS): USS is the representational student governance body for the New School.
-All divisions are allocated representatives based on their student population.
-Link here.

-G. University Writing Center: The Writing Center helps students become better writers through individual tutoring sessions.
+- D. Institutional Review Board: New School students, faculty and staff engaged in research or supervising student research projects must be aware of their responsibilities for ethical conduct in any project involving the use of human subjects.
+Information for the IRB is available at online. - E. Graduate Faculty Student Senate (GFSS): GFSS is the representational student governance body for the New School for Social Research.
+It is charged with representing student interests across departments, and it is the student liaison to the Graduate Faculty administration. - F. University Student Senate (USS): USS is the representational student governance body for the New School.
+All divisions are allocated representatives based on their student population. - G. University Learning Center: The Learning Center helps students become better writers through individual tutoring sessions.
 Students may work with tutors on any phase of the writing process, from brainstorming ideas, to developing an outline or rough draft, to revising and editing.
 Writers of all skill levels benefit from the center's services.
 Link here.

 III.
-Academic Policies
+ACADEMIC POLICIES